 It can be overwhelming to remember all of the details that go into performing a thorough health assessment.
 Pneumonic tools exist for a variety of health assessment components and can help you perform a thorough assessment.

 Level of Consciousness Assessment: AVPU4

-This assessment tool helps you determine a patient’s level of consciousness by assessing their responsiveness to pain and/or verbal stimulus.
-The AVPU scale should be used to assess the patients response of their eyes, voice, and motor skills.
+This assessment tool helps you determine a client’s level of consciousness by assessing their responsiveness to pain and/or verbal stimulus.
+The AVPU scale should be used to assess the clients response of their eyes, voice, and motor skills.